 This is the first in a monthly series where here at Toast we look at Challenger brands and bring you the ones we believe are cool, interesting and innovative.
 Who knows – they could be the next Innocent Smoothies.

 This month we look at Brighton Gin: Playful and fiercely independent.Photocredit: Natasha Bidgood

-You're a market challenger, there’s a buzz building on social media, you may even be the next big thing in your sector.
+You're one of the new challenger brands, there’s a buzz building on social media, you may even be the next big thing in your sector.
 Three cheers for you!
 But how do you capitalise on this initial interest and stay relevant for the long term?
 It’s a problem a lot of new brands have.
 Gaining long term consumer trust and awareness.

 New to Advertising?
 Why Not Run A Test TV Ad?So you have a great product or service and you want the best way to let people all about it.
 Then TV advertising is the best choice and will certainly outperform your online marketing in terms of trust, target audience and crucially the bottom line.

 And right now making your first TV advert and getting it on air on the right channels for the right audience has never been more affordable, simple and effective in terms of ROI.
 In fact we have a unique offer that allows you to Test the water with your first TV Ad and measure its effectiveness.

 The Brand- If you're like startup Tootle, a new challenger and you want to drive traffic to your website where do you start?
 They aim to disrupt the £45 billion UK used car market.
 Tootle matches private sellers to dealers wanting to source specific cars directly from the public.
 By streamlining the sales process and removing middlemen, they aim to drive better prices and a smoother experience for both sellers and dealers.